 - Two letters of recommendation

-Applicants should submit a portfolio online by registering for a SlideRoom account specifically for CCA applicants.
+Applicants should submit a portfolio online by registering for a SlideRoom account specifically for CCA applicants with up to 16 slides permissible for upload.
 Once an account is registered, instructions on how to create the online portfolio will be provided.
 The portfolio should demonstrate creative achievements and should be treated as a design opportunity.

 Candidates without an architectural background should use the portfolio to present their potentials in one or more of the following areas: visual and spatial sensibilities, visual and material explorations, and synthetic/conceptual thinking.